 - Theology (concern with the historical study of the self-understanding of a religious tradition and with the interpretation of its meaning and truth for the contemporary world).

 Daniel A. Arnold, Ryan Coyne, Kristine A. Culp, Arnold I. Davidson, Michael Fishbane, Sarah.
-E. Fredericks, Kevin Hector, Dwight N. Hopkins, Matthew Kapstein, Jean-Luc Marion, Françoise Meltzer, Paul Mendes-Flohr, Richard B. Miller, Willemien Otten, Susan E. Schreiner, William Schweiker, Daniel Sulmasy, Brook A. Ziporyn
+E. Fredericks, Kevin Hector, Dwight N. Hopkins, Matthew Kapstein, Jean-Luc Marion, Françoise Meltzer, Richard B. Miller, Willemien Otten, William Schweiker, Brook A. Ziporyn, Laurie Zoloth

 Read more about the Areas: